threefoldtecharchive/jumpscaleX_archived/docs/tools/wiki/README.md

 See [tool usage](#Tool-usage) to generate the docsite (you can find some examples in markdowndocs tool itself [here](https://github.com/threefoldtech/jumpscaleX/blob/development/Jumpscale/tools/markdowndocs/MarkDownDocs.py#L283)), and [lapis-wiki](https://github.com/threefoldfoundation/lapis-wiki) to run the web server.

 ## Openresty and lapis in action
+* [lapis-wiki](https://github.com/threefoldfoundation/lapis-wiki): our implementation to serve docsites and other lapis applications.

-* [Web server and gedis](https://github.com/threefoldtech/digitalmeX/tree/development/docs/webserver): how to run and serve files using openresty and lapis (with possible gedis backend).
+* [Web server and gedis](https://github.com/threefoldtech/digitalmeX/tree/development/docs/webserver): how to run and serve files using openresty and lapis/lapis-wiki (with possible gedis backend).
 * [Itsyou.online authentication](../../../Jumpscale/builder/web/docs/resty_iyo.md): itsyou.online authentication for resty
-* [lapis-wiki](https://github.com/threefoldfoundation/lapis-wiki): our implementation to serve docsites and other lapis applications.